Kratom Guides

 Kratom can be divided into two dosages — low dose and high dose.

-Low-dose kratom is stimulating and shares a lot in common with coffee — a closely related species of plant.
-This includes doses of up to 5 grams of dried powder.
+Low-dose kratom — up to 5 grams of powder — is stimulating and shares a lot in common with coffee — a closely related species of plant.

 Higher doses have a completely different effect.
 They’re more relaxing, sedative, euphoric, and analgesic.
-This is the dose most people use to help manage chronic pain.
+Most people use this amount to help manage chronic pain.

 The standard dose of kratom for managing pain is 5–10 grams.